Emergency Medicine at Georgetown

 Considering a career in medicine?
 Thinking about being a pre-med major in college?
-Do you love biology, are fascinated about the human body, or want a career helping people but aren’t sure where to start?
-These are big questions that can influence the next four to twelve years of your life.
+Love biology, and fascinated about the human body, or want a career helping people but aren’t sure where to start?
+These are big questions that can influence the next four to twelve years of a student's life.

 The second week focuses on being a detective doctor.
-In small groups, you will be required to research a simulated patient’s history and symptoms, create a diagnosis based on your findings, and develop a treatment plan.
-This simulation will teach you how to respond to a patient just like a medical professional, assessing information and applying your medical knowledge in high pressure environments.
+In small groups, students will be required to research a simulated patient’s history and symptoms, create a diagnosis based on their findings, and develop a treatment plan.
+This simulation will teach students how to respond to a patient just like a medical professional, assessing information and applying their medical knowledge in high pressure environments.

-- Work in teams as you research, diagnose, and develop a treatment plan for simulated patients
+Work in teams to research, diagnose, and develop a treatment plan for simulated patients